ashuio/shavee/README.md

 **Note: Since the file becomes part of your encryption key and its Security cannot be guaranteed as with Yubikey you are responsible for keeping it secure.**

+### 3. Password only

+If no second factor is specified the program will use only password as a single factor.

 ## Build and Install
 1. Install [Rust](https://www.rust-lang.org/tools/install)